It’s total BS.

 Every year I attend seminars, paid and free, plus assorted health conventions.

 Once I have in hand the best information I can find, I evaluate it, analyze it, and judge it for applicability to my health and yours.
 This is where my scientific experience comes in handy.
-I know how to evaluate experimental designs, statistical analyses, and conclusions to see whether they make sense.
-(Most studies do not make the grade.)
+I know how to evaluate experimental designs, statistical analyses, and research conclusions to see whether they make sense.
+(Most studies don’t make the grade.)

 Most importantly for you, I write reports for the lay public (i.e., my fellow Baby Boomers) that are clear and understandable even if you don’t have a scientific background like I do.